OmarAbdelmotaleb/ProjectWebsite/README.md

 - Create an authentication system where users have to login to press the button.
 - Uses ReactJS for the front end.

+# Specifications

+The frontend utilizes ReactJS on the latest version.
+This was built from scratch and deployed on Vercel using their create-react-app template.
+This serves as the main view for the user to interact with.

+PostgreSQL operates as the persistent database using Amazon RDS free tier to host it.

+The backend utilizes Django and Python.
+I chose to use Django because it's familiar and offers extensive control with database updates, models, routing, and overall REST API functionality.
+The backend is hosted on a separate Vercel deployment and is called on by the frontend Vercel app for the REST functionality.
+All REST calls in Django are forwarded to the PostgreSQL database in the appropriate functions.

 # Design Decisions

 I aimed to create a functional demonstration rather than a beautiful one.
 I decided the time should be spent on the functionality over aesthetics.
 The frontend would demonstrate a level of creativity and development knowledge, but focusing on the functionality means demonstrating the ability to build, deploy, and host a website in full, even if it looks a little ugly.
 That said, I went with ReactJS to at least have the basic functions down and can make simple, yet nice looking, tweaks to the page.